From Broke to Budget Boss: How to Take Control of Your Finances in 90 Days

 Set 3 Clear Goals

+Next, you need to define your financial ambitions.
 Are you saving for an emergency fund?
-Paying off debt?
-Want to stop living paycheck to paycheck?
-Define your goals, then break them down.
+Trying to clear debt?
+Wanting to stop living paycheck to paycheck?
+Choose your goals and break them down into achievable steps.

 Week 5–8: Create a Budget You’ll Actually Stick To